Access Control

 The IAuthority interface does not include the uint32 delay.
 This is an extension of that interface that is backward compatible.
 Some contracts may thus ignore the second return argument.
 In that case they will fail to identify the indirect workflow, and will consider calls that require a delay to be forbidden.

-This function does not report the permissions of this manager itself.
-These are defined by the {_canCallSelf} function instead.
+This function does not report the permissions of the admin functions in the manager itself.
+These are defined by the AccessManager documentation.

 expiration() → uint32 external